 How to Read an IGI Certificate — Full Report vs Card Certificate

-What is Included in an IGI Full Report?
+What is Included in an IGI Full Report on Lab Grown Diamond?

 The full IGI report contains comprehensive grading details, allowing consumers to evaluate their diamond with confidence.
 It includes: